We live in a world, where everything we do online, is monitored, tracked, and stored in data centers without us even knowing about it.

 Believe it or not, dozens of VPNs advertising “no logs”, actually store quite a bit of user data.

-So on that note, we’ll dive deep into VPN logs, and find out what a legitimate no logs policy actually looks like.
+So on that note, we’ll dive deep into VPN logs, and find out what a legitimate no-log policy actually looks like.

 When it comes to VPN logs, there can be quite a bit of confusion.
 It is exactly why some VPN providers get away with logging user data.

-To clear up all the misconceptions, I’ve segregated VPN logs in to three types.
+To clear up all the misconceptions, I’ve segregated VPN logs into three types.
 Let’s check out each of them in detail, shall we?
+Before we head-on, check out our glossary of common terms used for online privacy to keep yourself well aware.

 First up, let’s talk about “usage or browsing logs”.
 As the name suggests, these logs basically keep tabs on your online activities.